GalleriaJS/galleria/docs/options/index.rst

 - :doc:`carousel` Toggle the creation of a carousel.

-- :doc:`carouselFollow` Defines if the carousel should follow the image.

 - :doc:`carouselSpeed` Carousel animation speed in milliseconds.

 - :doc:`carouselSteps` Defines how many "steps" the carousel should take on